Schiller Institute: Ties to the LaRouche movement

-Criticism
+Criticism and controversies

+Death of Jeremiah Duggan

+In 2003, Jeremiah Duggan, a student who had been attending a Schiller Institute conference in Germany, died.
+Duggan had been attending a Schiller Institute conference and LaRouche Youth Movement cadre school in Wiesbaden, Germany, at which Lyndon LaRouche spoke.
+Duggan died after running onto a busy road.
+The German police investigation found that he had committed suicide.
+A British inquest rejected that verdict after hearing testimony about the nature of the Schiller Institute.

 Allegations of antisemitism

-Following the 2003 death of Jeremiah Duggan, a student who had been attending a Schiller Institute conference in Germany, the Schiller Institute was accused of spreading antisemitic conspiracy theories.
+Following Duggan's death, the Schiller Institute was accused of spreading antisemitic conspiracy theories.
+According to Duggan's mother,In Jerry's notes on the five days he spent there, Mrs Duggan discovered that her son had become aware of the anti-Semitic agenda of many LaRouche followers and had spoken out against them.
+"There were a lot of comments blaming the Jews for Iraq and he got up to say that he was Jewish and he didn't support the war," she said.
+"Whatever happened it's clear he fell out with these people very quickly."According to The Times, "Seminar participants were told that the war had been concocted by a tightly knit group of Jewish bankers with immense political influence over the US Administration."
 An internal London Metropolitan Police (Scotland Yard) letter, obtained by the BBC's Newsnight during a British investigation into the death says: "The Schiller Institute and the LaRouche Youth Movement... blames the Jewish people for the Iraq war and all the other problems in the world.
 Jeremiah's lecture notes and bulletins showed the antisemitic nature of [the] ideology."
-The German newspaper Berliner Zeitung categorizes the Schiller Institute as antisemitic.

-Duggan had been attending a Schiller Institute conference and LaRouche Youth Movement cadre school in Wiesbaden, Germany, when he died after running onto a busy road.
-The German police investigation found that he had committed suicide.
-A British inquest rejected that verdict after hearing testimony about the nature of the Schiller Institute.

 In an interview with Newsnight, Chip Berlet of Political Research Associates, an American research group that tracks right-wing movements, said:

+The German newspaper Berliner Zeitung also categorizes the Schiller Institute as antisemitic.

 The Schiller Institute issued a statement in response to the controversy, calling it "a politically motivated smear job" based on "conspiracy theories," and alleged that the Institute was being targeted because of its opposition to the Iraq War.

+A 2008 academic publication by Matthew Feldman, a researcher on the far right, described the "role of the Schiller Institute in disseminating ‘revisionism’, essentially coded anti-Semitic Holocaust denial, incitement to racial hatred, and radical right propaganda more broadly."